 Magento or WooCommerce or OpenCart: which is the best eCommerce website in 2017?
-This is one of the most debatable question in this era of online shopping.
-Since eCommerce web development is booming, its tools too are in high demand.
+This is one of the most debatable questions in this era of online shopping.
+Since e-commerce website development is booming, its tools to are in high demand.
 Whether you are an experienced online retailer or dipping your toe into the ocean of eCommerce for the first time, the plethora of online shopping cart options can be intimidating and confusing too.

 Even if you narrow down the shopping cart list and include only open-source shopping carts, you are still left with a few choices.
 In order to help you to choose the right shopping cart, here we are comparing three popular carts: Woocommerce, Magento and OpenCart.
-We hope that this article help you to find the suitable cart as per your business needs.
+We hope that this article helps you to find a suitable cart as per your business needs.